SARIT42/convo-catalyst/README.md

 `name = "Harrison Chase"`

-> Note: If the model does not scrape the profile of another person with same name rather than the person you are looking for : Try providing a bit of unique detail into the name.
+> Note: If the model scrapes the profile of another person with same name rather than the person you are looking for : Try providing a bit of unique detail into the name.
 For eg:
 >
 > if "Harrison Chase" does not get you desired results , try something like "Harrison Chase LangChain"